rix1/rix1-builds/apps/cabin-planner/README.md

 ## Database

-Currently `SQLite` with Prisma as ORM.
+We're using PostgreSQL with Prisma as ORM.

 ## Licensing